 If owning and branding the whole delivery experience is important to you, look for a partner that will let you control the whole post-purchase journey.
 What’s important to you?

-Consider a solution that provides features like branded tracking pages from your trusted custom domain, where you can immerse the customer in your visual identity and tone of voice (whilst also improving SEO – winner).
+Consider a solution that provides features like multi-parcel branded tracking pages from your trusted custom domain, where you can immerse the customer in your visual identity and tone of voice (whilst also improving SEO – winner).
 Maybe you’re looking for customisable shipping states, so tracking language makes sense to your customer.
 Or maybe it’s embeddable tracking for apps, which can drive app adoption and increase upsell opportunities.

 Check how flexible your potential partner is, and what levels of customisation they offer.
 If protecting your brand is important to you, it should be important to your partner too.